Field Cottage is hidden away off the Rally Road as it is known. No photos have been found of Field Cottage yet apart from an old one of poor quality.

 1911: Joseph Webster Warhurst was still at Field Cottage along with his wife Annie from Tipperary in Ireland.
 They were aged forty five and forty two years respectively.
 Joseph was a cotton goods merchant from Manchester.
 They had two children J. Wilson aged eleven years and W. James aged nine years.
 Both are described as students and both were born in Bramhall, Cheshire.
 There was also a twenty three year old servant named Julie Evans living at Field Cottage, she was from Peterford in Shropshire.
 This family were still at Field Cottage in 1915.

-1921-1924: Field Cottage was occupied by Alan Murray Gordon Debenham according to Kelly’s Directory and the electoral role.
+1921-1924: Field Cottage was occupied by Alan Murray Gordon Debenham according to Kelly’s Directory and the Electoral Roll.

 1926: Kelly’s Directory indicates that Field Cottage was occupied at this time by Ellis Edward Spence and Marjorie Doris Spence.